 In 2010, str1ng found a new source of inspiration when he discovered dubstep; he felt a strong affinity with the way that it used the same kind of raw, dirty sound that he had developed over the years.
 This fresh infusion of dubstep energy, combined with the addition of Ableton Live to the sonic arsenal, soon led to a series of new tracks, culminating in a live performance in Stevens Point, Wisconsin on December 7th, 2011 - str1ng's first in many years.
 This new material was soon adapted for an EP release, entitled Superwerd.

 The next couple years were spent in the studio, continuing the development and refinement of the str1ng sound.
-The next album, Errorstar, was released on January 14th, 2014.
-The first-ever music video single from str1ng is also now available.
+The next album, Errorstar, was released on January 14th, 2014, followed soon by the first-ever music video single, Monoblar 7.